krasnoukhov/homeassistant-oncharger/README.md

 ![sensors](https://github.com/krasnoukhov/homeassistant-oncharger/assets/944286/cf51f9e0-54d9-41ae-809e-9439d65de051)

-### Charger your car at the maximum power
+### Charge your car at the maximum power
-* If you have a smart meter that reports current on the phase
+* If you have a smart meter that reports current on the phase to a specific entity in HA
 * This entity can be used to have this integration auto-adjust Oncharger current up to a specific threshold

 ![boost](https://github.com/krasnoukhov/homeassistant-oncharger/assets/944286/a809fe0f-c10d-4d22-a8e2-35469fff9ad9)